You will need the Import permission to be able to access the import tools.

-Pro tip #3: knowledge of how the record you are importing is organized in One Church is helpful when doing an import.
+Pro tip #2: knowledge of how the record you are importing is organized in One Church is helpful when doing an import.
 The fields that you map correspond to the same field on the record.
-For example, if you are importing people, look at how a person profile is structured in One Church first so you know what each field means.
-Note, the import tools let you import custom fields as well.
+For example, if you are importing people, look at how a person's profile is structured in One Church first so you know what each field means.
+Note, that the import tools let you import custom fields as well.

-When mapping the fields, you'll notice some helpful information with each field.
+When mapping the fields, you'll notice some helpful information about each field.
 The data type for each field is located underneath each label.
 We'll go over a few below:

 A pre-defined field means it will only accept values from a specific list.
 The allowed values will appear underneath the drop down.
 For example, in the screenshot above, the Membership field will only accept text with the word "Public", "Invite Only" or "Internal".
 All other values will result in an error message.
 That area will also tell you what the default is when there is none specified.

 Boolean fields should be filled with "Yes" or "No." However, it will also accept "Y" and "N" as well as "True" and "False."